The Parish is a church community in Alpharetta, Georgia, founded in 2014.

 Email Jordan

 Though they met in Colorado, Jordan hails from California and his wife Holly is a Hoosier.
-Jordan is an Anglican Priest with an M.A. in Spiritual Formation & Leadership.
-He is currently pursuing a Doctor of Ministry at Western Seminary emphasizing Pastoral Presence & Christian Imagination through the lens and legacy of Eugene Peterson.
+Jordan is an Anglican Priest and holds a Doctor of Ministry degree from Western Seminary emphasizing Pastoral Presence & Christian Imagination through the lens and legacy of Eugene Peterson.
+He also has a Master of Arts in Spiritual Formation & Pastoral Leadership from Spring Arbor University.

-Jordan’s pastoral ministry experience spans nearly two decades across churches in the evangelical, charismatic, contemplative, and sacramental traditions.
-Holly is a clinical counselor specializing in trauma and family therapy.
+Jordan’s pastoral experience spans two decades across churches in the evangelical, charismatic, contemplative, and sacramental traditions.
+Holly is the founder of Origins Counseling in Alpharetta and specializes in trauma therapy.
+They have 3 wonderful kids – Makenna (15), Brooklyn (12), and Noah (9).

 Sarah Fetz